-What Can a Handyman Do in Palatine, Illinois?
+What Can a Handyman Do Without a License in Palatine, Illinois?

 In Illinois, most “handyman” work is not covered by a single statewide general contractor license; licensing is primarily trade-based (plumbing statewide; electrical/HVAC often local) plus local permits and local contractor registration where the city/village requires it.
 In Palatine (Cook County), you should expect to register/obtain a local license to operate and pull permits; even when a statewide contractor license is not required, permits are still required for many building, electrical, plumbing, and mechanical jobs.